The best horse breeds for heavy riders have both heart and heft.

 Note: In some countries, Percherons have more of a heavier build, while they’re slightly smaller in America.

 Percherons used to be mainly grey before being imported to America in 1839.
-Now, black is far more popular than grey.
+Now, black is gaining popularity.

 You might like riding a Percheron if you: